OffchainLabs/fund-distribution-contracts/README.md

-## DAC-REWARDS
+## Reward Distributor

 A smart contract that pushes the funds that accrued in it to a group of addresses.
-You can use this contract to distribute ether evenly between the participants.
+You can use this contract to distribute native token between the participants according to preset weights.

-The participants are managed by an owner - but owner is only able to deny them from of future rewards (not rewards that have already accrued).
+The participants are managed by an owner - accrued reward must be distributed to the participants before the configuration can be changed.
+The owner cannot deny a particular participant from receiving their share of the reward, but can deny the reward from being distributed to all participants.
 If a particular recipient is not able to recieve funds at their address, the payment will fallback to the owner.

-This contract is expected to handle ether simply appearing in its balance (opposed to having an explicit `receive` function called).
+This contract is expected to handle native token simply appearing in its balance (opposed to having an explicit `receive` function called).

-The current system assumes the block gas limit will not decrease below 16m (but has a conservative margin is still kept to ensure transfers are always possible).
+The contract currently assume the block gas limit would be at least 16M gas and the number of malicious participants would be less than 10.

 ## Fee Routers